senya/git-check-rebase/docs/index.rst

     <ref>~5-
         Defines git range ``<ref>~5..<ref>``.
 You may use any git reference, like tag or branch name or commit hash and ny combination of ``~`` and ``^`` operators.

+    **Special range names**

+    You can use any names for your commit columns, but some names has special meaning:

+    up
+        Used for upstream branch.
+If commit absent in the cell of ``up`` column, it will be filled with ``upstreaming`` or ``drop`` information, found for corresponding commit in meta file or in commit message.

+    new
+        Used for target branch of rebasing a downstream branch to a new upstream release.
+If commit absent in the cell of ``new`` column, it will be filled with ``drop`` information, found for corresponding commit in meta file.

 Meta syntax
 ~~~~~~~~~~~